 To this day, around 300 species of moths and butterflies have been identified in the Reserve.
 About a dozen can be seen at the center itself.
 Most of the interpretation in the center is provided by our guides or our staff that hails from the local communities.

-With some 400 species of birds spotted to date – 35 of which are endemic (meaning they’re only found in Mashpi’s nearby forests) – Mashpi’s Reserve is a birdwatcher’s paradise.
-You don’t need to be an experienced ornithologist or even travel that far to see and enjoy the mystical beauty of birds.
+With some 400 species of birds spotted to date – 35 of which are endemic (meaning they’re only found in the region) – Mashpi’s Reserve is a birdwatcher’s paradise.
+You don’t need to be an experienced ornithologist to enjoy the beauty of birds.